Travel Guides

 Two established operators run 2-hour safaris from Central Beach — Ocean Safaris and Ocean Blue Adventures.
 Both are permitted and responsible.
 Book the earliest-of-day slot: the light is cleanest and the bay is calmest before the southeaster kicks in.

 Honest note: if you’re coming outside whale season and don’t care about dolphins, skip the boat.
 Use the money on a Robberg guided walk instead.
 If you’re here in whale peak (July–October), this is the single best way to spend two hours in Plett.
+For a full month-by-month breakdown and all the land-based viewpoints, our deeper whale-watching guide has it.

-3. Visit the Blue Flag beaches
+3. Visit Plett’s Blue Flag beaches

 Six of Plett’s beaches fly the Blue Flag for the 2025/26 season per WESSA’s awarding body: Robberg 5, Lookout, The Dunes, The Waves, Singing Kettle, and Nature’s Valley.
 Each has a different personality — from the lifeguard-patrolled family swim at Robberg 5 to the 10 km of empty sand at Lookout that connects to Keurbooms.